DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Fixed: Several language files had the wrong encoding so menus became full of `�` symbols.
 	- Prefix-Entry documentation updated, in main and Files README.
 Also added to the KeyMapper Help screen.
 	- The "kaomoji" speech bubbles and other links are now PowerStrings, and their Compose and DeadKey entries updated.
-	- Remaps in BaseLayout files are now fully respected on their own, so a Remap section in the layout.ini file is no longer mandatory.
+	- Remaps in BaseLayout files are now fully respected, so a Remap section in the layout.ini file is no longer mandatory for remapping variants.
 	- Inkscape calls by the HIG was split into batches ruled by a batchSize setting.
 My Inkscape couldn't handle more than around 80 files per call.
 	- Dead key images for Colemak-CAW variants now point to CAWS images since I'll be trying to support only the best and most popular combos.
 	- Dead key images can utilize a "disp0" entry that contains a string to be displayed on the key, enclosed in any non-space glyphs (like `«»`).